cpoussot/mLF/README.md

 ### Overview

 The Multivariate Loewner Framework is introduced  by A.C.
-Antoulas, I.V.
-Gosea and C. Poussot-Vassal in ["On the Loewner framework, the Kolmogorov superposition theorem, and the curse of dimensionality"](https://arxiv.org/abs/2405.00495).
-It allows constructing a $n$-variate rational function approximating a $n$-dimensional tensor (either real of complex valued).
+Antoulas, I-V. Gosea and C. Poussot-Vassal in ["On the Loewner framework, the Kolmogorov superposition theorem, and the curse of dimensionality"](https://arxiv.org/abs/2405.00495), to appear in SIAM Review.
+It allows constructing a $n$-variate rational function approximating a $n$-dimensional tensor (either real or complex valued).
 It is suited to approximate, from any $n$-dimensional tensor
 - $n$-variables static functions
 - $n$-variables (parametric) dynamical systems

 ### Contributions claim

-We claim the following innovations:

 - We propose a ***generalized realization*** form for rational functions in n-variables (for any $n$), which are described in the Lagrange basis;
 - We show that the $n$-dimensional Loewner matrix can be written as the solution of a ***series of cascaded Sylvester equations***;